 Emissions from air traffic and the value chain

-Arrivals and departures are optimized and facilitated for continuous ascent and descent.
-For many years, Oslo Airport, Gardermoen has been at the forefront in terms of efficient traffic management (based on data from Eurocontrol).
-Digital tools for traffic management and information sharing (Collaborative Decision Management - CDM) are important tools/processes that are continually being developed.
+Arrivals and departures are optimized and designed for continuous ascent and descent.
+For many years, Oslo Airport, Gardermoen has been at the efficient traffic management (based on data from Eurocontrol).
+Digital tools for traffic management and information sharing (Collaborative Decision Making- CDM) are important tools/processes that are continually being developed.

 The transition from ground-based navigation to the use of satellites (Performance Based Navigation - PBN) provides shorter and more direct routing, as well as more energy-efficient arrivals and departures.
 Norway has been at the forefront of this work, and in 2022, Avinor decided that all Avinor airports should implement curved approaches (RNP-AR) by 2028.
-Recently, the work on Phase 2, Curved approaches at all short runway locations, has started.
-This has the potential for significant reductions in fuel consumption and greenhouse gas emissions, as well as higher regulations.
+Recently, the work on Phase 2, curved approaches at all short-runway locations, has begun.
+This has the potential for significant reductions in fuel consumption and greenhouse gas emissions, as well as higher capacity.

-At OSL, there have been curved approaches for many years.
+At Oslo Airport, there have been curved approaches for many years.

 Avinor is working on airspace efficiency internationally together with organizations such as ACI and CANSO, through the Borealis business alliance, and with Eurocontrol.

-Emissions and climate impact in the upper layers of the atmosphere are a central issue in research and development.
+Emissions and climate impact in the upper layers of the atmosphere are key topics in research and development.
 As part of the international work, Avinor participates in research and development projects to gather information on how air traffic affects the formation of cirrus clouds at high altitudes, and how traffic can potentially be routed around the most vulnerable areas to reduce negative climate effects.

 Sustainable Aviation Fuel (SAF) was certified for aviation in 2009.
-SAF can be produced either with biomass (to biofuel) or made from non-biological inputs like hydrogen and CO2 (to so-called electrofuels).
+SAF can be produced either from biomass (to biofuel) or from non-biological inputs like hydrogen and CO2 (to so-called electrofuels).
 Even with future implementation of electrified aircraft and possibly hydrogen as an energy carrier, there are currently no known alternatives to sustainable fuel for long-distance aviation.
-SAF also has the advantage of being usable in existing aircraft fleets and infrastructure.
+SAF also has the advantage that it can be used in existing aircraft fleets and infrastructure.

 Many players are working on new energy carriers for air traffic.
-With an already established market for short flights with small planes, significant experience, and great interest in the electrification of transportation and almost 100 percent renewable electricity, Norway is in a unique position to adopt electrified aircraft.
-Several aircraft manufacturers see Norway as a relevant market for the first electrified passenger planes, which are expected to be small and have a limited range.
+With an already established market for short flights with small planes, significant experience and interest in the electrification of transportation, and almost 100 % renewable electricity, Norway is in a unique position to adopt electrified aircraft.
+Several aircraft manufacturers see Norway as a relevant market for the first electrified passenger planes, which are expected to be small and with a limited range.

 Electrified aircraft are defined as aircraft that have one or more electric motors for propulsion in the air.
 The electricity that powers the engines can come from various sources: batteries, fuel cells (hydrogen), or hybrid solutions (a range extender that can be powered with SAF).